Leroy E. Matson

 Leroy E. Matson (February 11, 1896 – February 28, 1960) was an American jurist.

 Born in Crookston, Minnesota, Matson grew up on a farm in Saum, Beltrami County, Minnesota.
 Matson graduated from Bemidji High School.
-He then received his bachelor's degree from University of Minnesota and his law degree from University of Minnesota Law School.
+He then received his bachelor's degree from University of Minnesota and his law degree from the University of Minnesota Law School.
 Matson practiced law in Minneapolis, Minnesota and was a Republican.
 He served in the United States Army during World War I. Matson served on the Minnesota Supreme Court from 1945 until 1960.
 Matson died of a cancerous tumor in his chest in Minneapolis, Minnesota.